Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 * Operator `get` provides type-safe access to an element for a given key.
 It can be used with `[..]` notation as explained in [Kotlin operator overloading](https://kotlinlang.org/docs/reference/operator-overloading.html).
 * Function `fold` works likes [`Collection.fold`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/fold.html)
-  extension in the standard library and provides ability to process all elements in the context.
+  extension in the standard library and provides means to iterate all elements in the context.
-* Operator `plus` workds like ['Set.plus`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/plus.html)
+* Operator `plus` works like ['Set.plus`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/plus.html)
   extension in the standard library and returns a combination of two contexts with elements on the right-hand side of plus replacing elements with the same key on the left-hand side.
 * Function `minusKey` returns a context that does not contain a specified key.

 The `Element` of the coroutine context is a context itself.
-It is a singleton context with this element.
+It is a singleton context with this element only.
 This allows to create composite contexts by taking library definitions of coroutine context elements and joining them with `+`.
-For example, if one library defines `auth` element with user authorization information, and some other library defines `dispatch` element with some execution context information, then you can use a `runSuspending{}` [coroutine builder](#coroutine-builders) with the combined context using `runSuspending(auth + dispatch) {...}` invocation.
+For example, if one library defines `auth` element with user authorization information, and some other library defines `CommonPool` object with some execution context information, then you can use a `launch{}` [coroutine builder](#coroutine-builders) with the combined context using `launch(auth + CommonPool) {...}` invocation.

+> Note: [kotlinx.coroutines](https://github.com/kotlin/kotlinx.coroutines) provides several context elements, including `CommonPool` object that dispatches execution of coroutine onto a shared pool of background threads.

 All library-defined context elements shall extend `AbstractCoroutineContextElement` class that is provided by the standard library.
 The following style is recommended for library defined context elements.
 The example below shows a hypothetical authorization context element that stores current user name:

 ```kotlin
 class AuthUser(val name: String) : AbstractCoroutineContextElement(AuthUser) {